 Emily Parker

-Professor of Chemical Biology at Victoria University of Wellington and Science Advisor to the MBIE
+Professor of Chemical Biology and Deputy Director at the Ferrier Research Institute at Victoria University of Wellington

 Emily is Professor of Chemical Biology and Deputy Director at the Ferrier Research Institute at Victoria University of Wellington, New Zealand where she leads the Synthetic and Chemical Biology Team.
 She has undergraduate degree in organic chemistry (University of Canterbury, New Zealand), and a PhD in bio-organic chemistry (University of Cambridge, United Kingdom).
 Emily has received several awards including the New Zealand Institute of Chemistry Easterfield Medal, the Maurice Wilkins Prize for Excellence in Chemistry and a New Zealand National Tertiary Teaching Award.
 In 2019 she was elected as Fellow of the Royal Society of New Zealand.